 The big, green bar is the time the browser waits for the response.
 It took 36 milliseconds.
 This can be further broken down into three parts:

-- Request is being routed to the Crystallize API
+- A request is being routed to the Crystallize API

 - Crystallize is working on getting the data

-- Response is being sent back to the client
+- The response is being sent back to the client

 Number 1 and 3 depends on how far away you are from our closest API endpoint, and the current network conditions under which you are operating.
-This varys on the connection type (2G, 3G, 4G, cable, fiber and so on).
+This varies on the connection type (2G, 3G, 4G, cable, fiber, and so on).